agent462/sensu-cli/README.md

 TODO
 ----
-* nice output format
+* nicer output format
-* support post
+* support post for all applicable endpoints
-* support delete

 Eventually I'd like to get to a cleaner input that mimicks the Chef Knife CLI
 current: